ocp4opsandsecurity/tekton/README.md

 # OpenShift Pipelines

 OpenShift Pipelines is a CI/CD solution based on Tekton.
-By leveraging in OpenShift, pipelines are an automated process that drives software through a path of building, testing, and deploying code.
+By leveraging in OpenShift, Tekton pipelines are an automated process that drives software through a path of building, testing, and deploying code.

 In this article we will be performing the following tasks: